I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 After that "UEFI Firmware Settings"

-And the "Restart" button, after which you will be taken to UEFI (Bios).
+And the “Reboot” button, after which you will be taken to UEFI (Bios).

-How to enter BIOS (UEFI) on Windows (Windows) 10
+How to enter Bios (UEFI) on Windows 10

-To enter Bios (UEFI) in Windows 10, you need to do almost the same manipulations as in the eighth Windows, and this:
+To enter Bios (UEFI) in Windows 10 you need to do almost the same manipulations as in Windows 8, and this is:

 2. "Options";